FuelLabs/sway/docs/book/src/forc/plugins/forc_client/index.md

 For delayed transactions, you can use the `--submit-only` flag.
 This flag allows you to submit the transaction without waiting for its finalization.

+One use case for this is multisig transactions, where a deployment transaction may stay in a pending state while waiting for all signatures.
 ```sh
 forc-deploy --submit-only
 ```